chakra-ui/chakra-ui/website/pre-docs/migration.md

   const After = () => <Button leftIcon={<PhoneIcon />}>Call</Button>
   ```

-- Change `variantColor` prop to `colorScheme` for better intuitiveness.
+- Support for `variantColor` prop has been deprecated.
+Use the `colorScheme`
+  prop instead.

 ### Features ⚡️